wnordmann/sdk/docs/getting_started.md

 ## Node version manager (nvm)
-Install the node version manager from https://github.com/creationix/nvm For the Web SDK, you should be using node 6.0.0 so:
+Install the node version manager from https://github.com/creationix/nvm For the SDK, you should be using node 6.0.0 so:

 ```
 nvm install 6.0.0